-Last year, I was thrilled to find a handy chart and several super easy recipes for dal in Indian-ish, Priya Krishna’s fantastic cookbook.
+Last year, I was thrilled to find a handy chart and several super easy recipes for a very basic dal in Indian-ish, Priya Krishna's fantastic cookbook.
 Aside from the lentils and cumin seeds, I had literally all of the ingredients for the basic dal in my pantry already.

 The pink lentils cook quickly with turmeric and a bit of of salt, and are finished with a squeeze of lime juice and fresh cilantro.
 But it's a condiment called chhonk, made by toasting cumin seeds in hot ghee (or oil) with red chili powder (I use cayenne) and dried red chilis, that takes dal to the next level.